 Ruth shouted, “Listen, Sandi, it’s not what it looks like.”

 But Sandi wasn’t listening.
 She had already dived back into her car and was chasing after Tommy.
 Ruth jumped in front of her, still trying to explain it was all a trick.
-Sandi ran her down and left her lying face down on the ground, groaning and clutching a broken ankle.
+Sandi ran her down and left her lying face down on the ground, groaning and cl ankle.

 Tommy was crunching the gears and trying to get out of second.
 It seemed like he’d suddenly forgotten how to drive.
 Sandi caught him almost immediately.
 As they neared the gate, she rammed the back of the Jeep and was surprised as it tipped over and flipped onto its roof.
 She jumped from her car and ran to the other vehicle.
 Tommy was hanging upside down, held fast by his seatbelt.
 Flames began to leap from the back of the vehicle.
 “Christ, get me out of here,” he screamed.